-For more information about the Admission Tests for the programs in Engineering, Design and Urban Planning - admission thresholds, knowledge required, exemptions from the test and the Call for Admission -please check HERE (translation in English to be published soon).
+For more information about the Admission Tests for the programs in Engineering, Design and Urban Planning - admission thresholds, knowledge required, exemptions from the test and the Call for Admission -please check HERE.
 In order to register to the Admission Test you need first to submit an online application through Apply@polito.

 In order to register to the Admission Test for the program in Architecture you need to follow the instructions published by MIUR in the related ministerial decree, besides the registration to the Polito online application platform, APPLY@polito.
-To stay updated on this, please check regularly the following page (translation in English to be published soon).
+To stay updated on this, please check regularly the following page.

-Candidates with a foreign diploma must meet the following requirements (translation in English to be published soon) in order to enroll:
+Candidates with a foreign diploma must meet the following requirements in order to enroll:

 1) High school diploma got after at least 12 years of schooling